werf/werf/docs/_includes/cli/werf_helm_v3_rollback.md

             Kubernetes config context (default $WERF_KUBE_CONTEXT) -n, --namespace='':
             namespace scope for this request
-      --no-hooks=false:
-            prevent hooks from running during rollback
-      --recreate-pods=false:
-            performs pods restart for the resource if applicable --status-progress-period=5:
+      --status-progress-period=5:
             Status progress period in seconds.
 Set -1 to stop showing status progress.
 Defaults to
             $WERF_STATUS_PROGRESS_PERIOD_SECONDS or 5 seconds
-      --timeout=5m0s:
-            time to wait for any individual Kubernetes operation (like Jobs for hooks) --wait=false:
-            if set, will wait until all Pods, PVCs, Services, and minimum number of Pods of a
-            Deployment, StatefulSet, or ReplicaSet are in a ready state before marking the release
-            as successful.
-It will wait for as long as --timeout
 ```